ed-cybros/ed-cybros/README.md

 - Transforming data into structured formats
 - Checking data quality and fixing inconsistencies
 - Working with relational data and basic database design
-- Web scraping and collecting structured data
+- Web scraping and collecting structured and semistructured data

-Focusing on which information should be preserved, emphasized, or discarded to create useful datasets for efficient ML system building.
+With the focus on data analytics for better decision-making regarding which information should be preserved, emphasized, or discarded to create relevant and optimized datasets for subsequent pipeline stages.

 ## Applied Data Projects